Moore Park Construction - 1939/1940

 For many years (into the 1990s), the third floor of the bath house, or recreation building, was the full-time home of a park custodian.
 For two decades, Independance Day fireworks were held on the lower field, with the fading embers descending upon a packed crowd lining the steps.
 From 1957 until 1971, the bath house was the home of the Moore Park Boxing Club, the nationally recognized club run by long-time director Chuck Senft.
 These are memories that many folks remember fondly, and they make up a large part of Moore Park's storied past.

-One thing, however, that only the old-timers might recall, is that Art Rooney and his Pittsburgh Steelers once used the bath house as a place for team meetings and workouts.
-Back in the 1940s it was a common site to see the Chief and his team milling about the building working on game plans and reviewing game films.
-It's just another of the fun facts that make up over seventy years of Moore Park history.
+One thing, however, that only the old-timers might recall, is that Art Rooney and his Pittsburgh Steelers once used the ball field for pre-season workouts.
+Back in the mid-1930s it was a common site to see the Chief and his players and coaches milling about the park in August working out the kinks and going through their drills.
+It's just another of the fun facts that make up eighty years of Moore Park history.

 * Photos provided by Mike Radley and Dr. Michael Brendel *